-If you seem it too hard from the initial, you will never come to crack it but if you seem it affordable, you will easily able to crack it.
+If you see it too hard from the initial, you will never come to crack it but if you seem it affordable, you will easily be able to crack it.

-We have tried to explain you the guidelines to prepare for the UPSC exam, it will definitely help you!
+We have tried to explain to you the guidelines to prepare for the UPSC exam, it will help you!

 To crack one of the most difficult examinations in the world, preparation of at least one and a half years is necessary.

 By the way, there are many such examples that in the preparation of six months, the civil services exam was cracked.

 There is a slight chance that you will crack it in the first attempt.

 It doesn’t mean that you are not able to do so, the actual means to say that it needs enough focus, discipline, consistency, and time punctuality.

 And, it would be better that students should choose their interesting subject in graduation.

 This will help a lot in the Mains exam.